Inter-Governmental Action Group against Money Laundering in West Africa: GIABA Observers

 GIABA grants Observer Status to African and non-African States, as well as Inter-Governmental Organizations that support its objectives and actions and which have applied for observer status.

 The following organizations are also eligible for observer status within GIABA: the Central Banks of Signatory States, regional Securities and Exchange Commissions, UEMOA, Banque Ouest Africaine pour le Développement (BOAD), the French Zone Anti-Money Laundering Liaison Committee (Conseil Régional de l'Epargne Public et des Marchés Financiers), the African Development Bank (ADB), the United Nations Office on Drugs and Crime (UNODC), the World Bank, the International Monetary Fund (IMF), the FATF, Interpol, WCO, the Commonwealth Secretariat, and the European Union.

 In 2007, Observer status was granted to the Egmont Group.

+Leadership

+When the Secretariat of GIABA was established in Dakar Senegal in March 2005, the position of the head of the institution was titled an Administrative Secretary.
+Mrs. Obla Victoria Ojeka-Eje of Nigeria held this position until April 2006 when Professor Abdullahi Shehu of Nigeria was appointed.
+The position was redesignated as Director Generalship in 2006 and Professor Abdullahi Shehu became GIABA's first Director General.